Ferrin13/discord-speech-analyzer/README.md

 Once these values are set, the project can be run simply with `sbt run`.
 The recommended vm arguments are `-Xms512M -Xmx3000M -Xss1M -XX:+CMSClassUnloadingEnabled`, the larger heap size is particularly important, as the speech analysis can potentially require large amounts of memory.

+####A Note on Environment
+This project was entirely built and tested on Windows 10.
+While there is no explicit usage of Windows specific functions or any otherwise platform dependent calls, there is nonetheless no guarantee that it will function properly in a different environment.